bradmonk/plasticity/README.md

 ## Documentation Wiki

-Documentation for this project ('plasticity') can be found on the github <a href="https://github.com/subroutines/plasticity/wiki" target="_blank">wiki</a>
+Further documentation can be found on the <a href="https://github.com/subroutines/plasticity/wiki" target="_blank">github wiki</a>